likith-sg/Visual-Speech-Recognition/README.md

 # Visual Speech Recognition (Lip Reading)

-This repository presents a Visual Speech Recognition system that performs lip reading using silent video sequences.
+Visual Speech Recognition system that performs lip reading using silent video sequences.
 The model is built using a 3D Convolutional Neural Network (3D CNN) to classify short video clips into spoken word categories by analyzing spatio-temporal patterns in lip movements.

 ## Objective